PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **a) Hardware problem.** Go back and read Troubleshooting point 3. <br/>
 **b) Wrong tower flag.** the -tf option tells the script how to account for any software tinkering of tower locations via Marlin4MPMD 1.3.3 and/or M665 X/Y/Z adjustments (not to be confused with M666).
 You can try each tower flag (0, 1 and 2) until you find one that works.

+**7) Windows Batch/Executable Errors** I've had a few other people report to me that they were able to run the batch file, so I know it works for more than just me.
+For example, one common issue is when users try clicking the executable instead of the batch file (read the instructions again).
+When doing that, a command window containing only the following information will appear: <br/>
+"Could not connect to error at baudrate 115200<br/> Serial error: could not open port 'error': FileNotFoundError(2, 'The system cannot find the file specified.', None, 2) auto_cal_p5_v0.py: error: the following arguments are required: -p/--port<br/> Press Enter to continue..."<br/>

-**7) Other Issues.** At this point, many users have successfully run this script for all configurations of printer firmware on Octopi.
+**8) Other Issues.** At this point, many users have successfully run this script for all configurations of printer firmware on Octopi.
 Mac has not been as thoroughly-tested.
 If you're still having issues, please fill out the troubleshooting form at the bottom of this section, and post it via one of the following channels: <br/>
 a) File an issue on this GitHub page. <br/>
 b) Respond to [my original thread on Facebook](https://www.facebook.com/groups/mpminideltaowners/permalink/2574670629215074/). <br/>
 c) Ask the question on [Reddit](https://www.reddit.com/r/mpminidelta/) and tag me /u/PurpleHullPeas <br/>